How to Remove a Screw With No Head From Wood, Metal, Etc.

 Removing Screws With No Head: Steps to Do

-What we recommend using is a screw extractor, which is the easiest tool to use to remove a screw.
+What I recommend using is a screw extractor, which is the easiest tool to use to remove a screw.
 Here are the steps you can follow to utilize this tool properly:

 screws with broken heads